dodle4532/University-Projects/README.md

 # University-Projects
-There is all my projects from studying at University
+There is other projects, which is no coding one